 It’s officially summer and we all know what that means – it’s grilling season.
-While hot dogs and hamburgers are fan favorites, they may not be an ideal choice for anyone who’s trying to stay health conscious this summer.
+While hot dogs and hamburgers are staples, they’re not an ideal choice when trying to stay health conscious this summer.
 There are some brain-healthy alternatives that will help keep both your brain and your body in better shape all summer long.

 If you’re hoping to enjoy some grilled dishes that won’t undo your diet, take a page from the Mediterranean book.
 The Mediterranean diet has gained quite a following over the past few years, partly because it’s delicious, and partly because of its impressive health benefits.
 With links to lower risks of heart attack and stroke, improved memory, and overall improved brain health, it’s no surprise that people are starting to take notice.

-What makes the Mediterranean diet unique is that it focuses on vegetables and fruits, legumes and whole grains to make up the bulk of most meals, and seafood and poultry take the place of red meat.
+What makes the Mediterranean diet unique is that it focuses on vegetables and fruits, legumes and whole grains to make up the bulk of most meals.
+Seafood and poultry take the place of red meat.
 Mediterranean dishes are often seasoned with herbs, spices, and olive oil versus salt.

 While this way of eating differs noticeably from the Western way of eating, it’s a great way to break from your norm and try something new.